Stealth aircraft: Modern operations

 In the 2003 invasion of Iraq, F-117 Nighthawks and B-2 Spirits were used, and this was the last time the F-117 would see combat.
 F-117s dropped satellite-guided strike munitions on selected targets, with high success.
 B-2 Spirits conducted 49 sorties in the invasion, releasing more than 1.5 million pounds of munitions.

 During the May 2011 operation to kill Osama bin Laden, one of the helicopters used to clandestinely insert U.S. troops into Pakistan crashed in the bin Laden compound.
 From the wreckage it was revealed this helicopter had stealth characteristics, making this the first publicly known operational use of a stealth helicopter.

 Stealth aircraft were used in the 2011 military intervention in Libya, where B-2 Spirits dropped 40 bombs on a Libyan airfield with concentrated air defenses in support of the UN no-fly zone.

 Stealth aircraft will continue to play a valuable role in air combat with the United States using the F-22 Raptor, B-2 Spirit, and the F-35 Lightning II to perform a variety of operations.
-The F-22 made its combat debut over Syria in September 2014 as part of the US-led coalition to defeat ISIS.
+The F-22 made its combat debut over Syria in September 2014 as part of the U.S.-led coalition to defeat ISIS.

 From February 2018, Su-57s performed the first international flight as they were spotted landing at the Russian Khmeimim Air Base in Syria.
 These Su-57s were deployed along with four Sukhoi Su-35 fighters, four Sukhoi Su-25s, and one Beriev A-50 AEW&C aircraft.
 It is believed that at least 4 Su-57 are deployed in Syria and that they have likely been armed with cruise missiles in combat.

 In 2018, a report surfaced noting that Israeli F-35I stealth fighters conducted a number of missions in Syria and even infiltrated Iranian airspace without detection.
 In May 2018, Major General Amikam Norkin of IAF reported that Israeli Air Force F-35I stealth fighters carried out the first-ever F-35 strike in combat over Syria.

 The People's Republic of China started flight testing its Chengdu J-20 stealth multirole fighter around in 2011 and made its first public appearance at Airshow China 2016.
 The aircraft entered service with the People's Liberation Army Air Force (PLAAF) in March 2017.
 Another fifth-generation stealth multirole fighter from China, the Shenyang FC-31 is also under flight testing.

+One of Australia's 17 unmanned stealth MQ-28 Ghost Bats during combat testing.

-Australia already use a fleet of 72 F-35 stealth fighters, also developed and produced an unmanned stealth aircraft Boeing MQ-28 Ghost Bat.
-MQ-28 is an autonomous fighter AI & loyal wingman.
-The first flight took place 27 February 2021.
-8 aircraft (Block 1) was produced to 2024, more aircraft (Block 2) are in production.
+Australia operates a fleet of 72 F-35A stealth strike fighters, and is also developing and producing an unmanned stealth aircraft, the MQ-28 Ghost Bat, with Australian industry, Boeing Australia and BAE Australia.
+The MQ-28 is a Loyal Wingman collaborative combat aircraft, with the aircraft's first flight taking place on 27 February 2021.
+Eight aircraft (Block 1) were delievered by 2024; more aircraft (Block 2) are in production with some delievered.